TingFf/PicoCTF/ReverseEngineering/NeedForSpeed/README.md

 ## Stuff Learned
 1. Using ```return```,```jump```,```finish``` to skip function in gdb.
-2. When a signal alarm is set,handler will handle it and can be ignore.
+2. When a signal alarm is set, handler will handle it and can be ignore.